Cart

 • NT-proBNP: A blood test that measures a hormone that rises when the heart is overworked.
 High values are typical of heart failure and are often used as an initial screening.

-If both the ECG and NT-proBNP indicate heart failure, an ultrasound of the heart (echocardiography) is often performed to assess the heart's pumping ability more accurately.
+If both ECG and NT-proBNP suggest heart failure, a cardiac ultrasound (echocardiography) is often performed to assess the heart's pumping capacity more accurately.
+This is the most important examination for a definitive diagnosis.

 When should you get tested?